Code-Institute-Submissions/Memory-Madness/README.md

 To deploy my Hogwarts Memory Madness project the process was as follows:-
 * Opened GitHub in web browser.
-* Logged in with username and password.
+* Log in with username and password.
+* Select my repositories.
-* Selected my project repository, MP"---Memory Madness.
+* Selected my project repository, Memory Madness.
+* Go to 'settings' at top of page.
-* Went to setting and scrolled to GitHub Pages.
+* Scroll down to GitHub Pages.
-* Chose master branch in 'Source'.
+* Chose master branch in 'Source' dropdown menu.

 Below are links to my GitHub and published sites.